armijnhemel/compliance-scripts/diffstatverifier/README.md

 1. Git diffstat listing
 2. output file as generated above

+To create a diffstat you will first need a local clone of the repository, which can be done with "git", for example:

+    $ git clone git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git

 A diffstat for a single author can be generated from a Git repository using 'git' and 'diffstat', for example: